-Fansipan is called “the roof of Indochina”, the highest peak in Indochina as well as in Vietnam with height of 3143m.
-The mountain is belonged to Hoang Lien Son range, located 9km away from Sapa town on the southwest.
+Fansipan is called “the roof of Indochina”, the highest peak in Indochina as well as in Vietnam with a height of 3143m.
+The mountain belongs to Hoang Lien Son range, located 9km away from Sapa town on the southwest.
 There are up to 1680 species of flora, some of them are precious and 327 fauna species.
-Fansipan and Hoang Lien Son national park is known as the most famous site for ecotourism.
+Fansipan and Hoang Lien Son national park are known as the most famous site for ecotourism.

 In 2016, the longest cable car line was opened for anyone who wishes to conquer the roof of Indochina with a length of 6292.5m.
 Now the cable car needs only 15 minutes to take you to the peak, compared to 2 days of trekking on foot, it’s quite a difference.
 However, reaching the 3143 height by walking is still considered a great feat for non-professional trekkers and here are tips for those who want to take up the challenge:

 How many paths to Fansipan?